brandondunc94/fantasyFootball/README.md

         Pay player 90% of their bet (betAmount * 1.9)
       else
         Take player's bet amount and pay 0

+ # Celery (Without supervisor)
+ 1. Start the worker INSIDE THE VIRTUAL ENV with 'celery -A fantasyFootball worker --loglevel=info'
+ 2. Start celery beat with 'celery -A fantasyFootball beat'

+ # Celery (With supervisor)
+ 1. supervisor stop celerybeat (as root)
+ 2. supervisor stop celeryworker
+ 3. supervisorctl reload

 How Celery Works:
 1. __init__.py uses celery.py to load in Celery app
 2. celery.py initializes celery app with predefined settings located in settings.py